1lyasam/1lyasam.github.io/_posts/2023-02-20-Sweet-cidr.md

 - Some range that contains 8444 (like 7000-9000)

 Mission completed, we have a logic that will expose the possible communication with IP + ports\range.
 This will definitely save a lot of time !
-If port range is used we will still need an Nmap scan to find port 8444.
+If port range is used we will still need an nmap scan to find port 8444.
 But it will be much faster and efficient than scanning hundreds of thousands of addresses.